Skip to main content

 You may also notice changes in the colour and thickness of the mucus from your nose with a cold12.
 Typically, as your body fights an infection like the common cold, your mucus will become thicker13.

-It may also turn a yellow, green or cloudy colour because of the increased waste and higher level of white blood cells your body pushes out as part of your immune response14
+It may also turn a yellow, green or cloudy colour because of the increased waste and higher level of white blood cells your body pushes out as part of your immune response14.

 A progression of your symptoms